shivshankarsingh98/file-downloader/README.md

 3) Download the dependency
    `go mod download`

-4) Add the protocol in config.yaml file , for which you want this instance to download the files Example yaml file: [Protocol config file](config.yaml)
+4) Add the protocol in config.yaml file , for which you want this instance to download the files.

+   Example yaml file: [Protocol config file](config.yaml)

 5) Run the app